qmk/qmk_firmware/docs/quantum_painter.md

 QUANTUM_PAINTER_DRIVERS += ......
 ```

-You will also likely need to select an appropriate driver in `rules.mk`, which is listed below.
+You will also likely need to select an appropriate driver in `rules.mk`, as listed below.

 ::: warning
-Quantum Painter is not currently integrated with system-level operations such as when the keyboard goes into suspend.
+Quantum Painter is not currently integrated with system-level operations, such as when the keyboard goes into suspend.
 Users will need to handle this manually at the current time.
 :::

 The QMK CLI can be used to convert from normal images such as PNG files or animated GIFs, as well as fonts from TTF files.